kubikji2/CoVid-models/README.md

 ## Used Libraries
 - two OpenScad library required and provided - `round_corners.scad` and `round_text.scad`.

 ## Repository Structure and Model Versions
 - Two main series developed: _96well serie_ and its ancestor serie _kvant96 serie_.
 - A 96well serie is abandoned due to design flaws, printing time and different filter tips currently used.
 - kvant96 serie is currently deployed and maintained
 - all printing time is estimated based on experimental 0.35mm profile in PrusaSlicer for 0.4mm nozzle PrusaMK3S printer (see PrusaSlicer profiles folder).

-### 96well Serie
+### **Pipet tip separator racks**

+- Currently abandoned project
+- Initial idea: allow reusing pipet tips and decrease cross-contamination chance by separating individual pipet tips.

+- **96well Serie**
   - abandoned
   - the lower part is [Eppendorf  96 well](https://www.eppendorf.com/product-media/doc/en/105601_Marketing-Manual/Eppendorf_Consumables_Technical-data_Deepwell-Plate-96-2000_Eppendorf-Deepwell-Plate-96-2000-uL.pdf)
   - the upper part is designed for _Biosphere FilterTips 200 ul extralong_
-- **96well adapter**
+  - **Pipet Tips Rack 96well**
       - abandoned branch, the origin of all other 96well adapters
       - the last iteration sits tightly on the lower part thanks to the square shafts
-- **96well adapter - lightweight**
+  - **Pipet Tips Rack 96well - lightweight**
       - simple fast to print (about two and half hour)
       - high contamination chance
-- **96well adapter - reinforced**
+  - **Pipet Tips Rack 96well - reinforced**
       - durable design (about five and half hour to print)
       - each filter tip has its separate shaft, e.g. low chance of contamination
-- **96well adapter - heavy**
+  - **Pipet Tips Rack 96well - heavy**
       - a direct descendant of the original design with cylindric shafts
       - durable and robust design (no slicing done, 96well series abandoned)

-### Kvant96 Serie
-   - currently deployed
+- **Kvant96 Serie**
+   - most recent version
    - used in OpenTrons design with
    - lower part remains same; [eppensdorf 96 well](https://www.eppendorf.com/product-media/doc/en/105601_Marketing-Manual/Eppendorf_Consumables_Technical-data_Deepwell-Plate-96-2000_Eppendorf-Deepwell-Plate-96-2000-uL.pdf)
    - upper part is dimensioned for shorter _Bioshpere FilterTips 2-200 ul_ for either holding whole rack (adapter) or holding separate filter tips (filter tip rack)
-   - **kvant96 filter tips rack**
+   - **Pipet Tips Rack kvant96**
      - filter tips rack for previously mentioned Biosphere FilterTips
      - a direct descendant of 96well adapter - reinforced
      - low chance of cross-contamination as each filter tip has its cylindric shaft
      - abandoned version as the design is unnecessarily thick and complex
-   - **kvant96 filter tips rack - lightweight**
+   - **Pipet Tips Rack - lightweight**
      - improved (finalized) version of _kvant96 filter tips rack_
      - low chance of cross-contamination as the plane sits tight to the lower part
      - compact design and fast to print design (about 1 hour and 20 minutes)
-   - **kvant96 adapter**
-      - connecting part used for holding Eppendorf 96 well and the top part of Biosphere FilterTips (yellow part)
-      - very compact and fast to print design (about 40 minutes)

 ### Biomek Serie
  - Reversed engineered labware serie compatible with Biomek